 In general, ECT is used when several attempts at therapy with medication and accompanying psychotherapeutic treatment have not led to sufficient improvement.
 ECT is effective in depressive, manic, psychotic and catatonic disorders.
 It leads to a complete regression or at least a significant improvement of the symptoms in the majority of patients.
 Although it is mainly patients with previously unfavorable courses of illness who are treated with ECT, a regression of the symptoms can be achieved in 50 to 90% of cases, depending on the previous treatment.
 Patients and their relatives are informed and the treatment is expressly desired As a rule, the onset of action is rapid.

-There are situations in which rTMS may not be used or only after very careful examination.
-These are e.g. implanted intracranial electrodes, cochlear implants, acute heart disease or injury, pacemaker or defibrillator.
+Careful examination should be performed by a psychiatrist specialized in rTMS to see if the treatment is indicated and appropriate for the patient.
+There are situations in which rTMS may not or should not be used (contra-indications).
+These are e.g. implanted intracranial electrodes, cochlear implants, acute heart disease or injury, pacemaker or defibrillator (that are not compatible with an MRI devices).

 • tDCS is the abbreviation for transcranial direct current stimulation.
 In tDCS, the activity of individual brain regions is stimulated or inhibited.
 In general, a very weak current is applied between two electrodes placed on the surface of the head over the brain regions that are to be influenced.
 The current strength is comparable to the current of a battery, and the voltage is also low.
 Directly noticeable effects occur within a few minutes, but in order to influence a psychiatric clinical picture with a certain sustainability, a tDCS treatment must be repeated several times, e.g. daily during two to four weeks.
 As with rTMS, depression in particular can be improved.
 But this method can also be used for addictions, cognitive impairment or schizophrenia.
 The side effects (tingling and itching, local redness, headache and non-specific discomfort) are minor and not persistent, so that in addition to a favorable effect-side effect profile with the method, it should be mentioned that it is basically highly mobile, easy to use and inexpensive.
 However, tDCS is even less supported by health insurance than rTMS.